Welcome to the ultimate Enchanted Valley Backpacking Guide! Are you ready to embark on an extraordinary adventure in Olympic National Park?

 Unfortunately with WW2, operations of the chalet became increasingly difficult and it eventually closed in 1943.
 It was reopened as a shelter in 1953 but with weathering, vandalism and inadequate maintenance, the Chalet was closed again in 1980.

 The Olympian Hiking Club took on the project of restoring the Chalet.
-The Chalet is currently used for seasonal ranger quarters and as ranger station.
+The Chalet is currently used for seasonal ranger quarters and as a ranger station.
 One corner of the first floor is open to public as an emergency shelter.

 Planning Your Enchanted Valley Backpacking Trip